milanjoseph666/PRODIGY_ST_03/README.md

 # PRODIGY_ST_03
 Automated Login Test for a Web Application

-A test suite in library of your choice that automates testing login functionality on the website .
+A test suite in library of choice that automates testing login functionality on the website .
 It Include positive test cases (valid